Civil Engineering Division

 Mapping & Graphics also has responsibility for street address assignments.
 Addresses are assigned to new buildings based on a grid, referenced from the intersection of Markham and Main Streets in downtown Little Rock.
 Correct address assignment is crucial for delivery of 911 services.

 Mapping & Graphics in partnership with Keep Little Rock Beautiful (KLRB) administers the Adopt-A-Street Program.
 Adopt-A-Street is a program in which neighborhoods, businesses or individuals can "adopt" a street and pledge to keep streets clean by picking up litter along their adopted street at least six (6) times a year.
-As of October 2005, there were 162 organizations with 132.2 miles of adopted streets.
+As of December 2016, we have 198 organizations with 147.3 miles of adopted streets.
 The Adopt-A-Street Program has many available streets for adoption.
 Adopt-A-Street helps keep our communities clean, and provides community involvement.
-To join the Adopt-A-Street Program please complete the online application and email it to email@example.com.
+To join the Adopt-A-Street Program please complete the online application and email it to firstname.lastname@example.org.

 Geographic Information Services (GIS)